 - Display Solutions: Our Display Solutions segment offers flat panel display drivers for a wide range of small to large panel displays used in digital televisions, mobile phones, LCD monitors, notebook computers and mobile multimedia devices, such as handheld games.
 Our products cover a broad range of interfaces, packages and technologies, including AMOLED, LTPS and TFT technologies. - Imaging Solutions: Our Imaging Solutions segment covers a broad spectrum of videographics array, or VGA; 1.3, 2.1 and 3.2 megapixel, or MP; CMOS image sensors for large and rapidly growing camera-equipped applications, such as mobile handsets, PCs, digital cameras, notebook computers and security cameras.
-Our image sensors are designed to provide brighter, sharper and more colorful image quality for use primarily in applications that require a small form factor, low power consumption and high sensitivity in a variety of light conditions. - Semiconductor Manufacturing Services: Our Semiconductor Manufacturing Services segment manufactures wafers for analog and mixed-signal semiconductor companies based on their designs.
+Our image sensors are designed to provide brighter, sharper and more colorful image quality for use primarily in applications that require a small form factor, low power consumption and high sensitivity in a variety of light conditions.
+On October 6, 2008, we announced the closure of our Imaging Solution business segment, subject to support for existing customers.
+We expect the Imaging Solutions business segment to be closed by the second fiscal quarter of 2009. - Semiconductor Manufacturing Services: Our Semiconductor Manufacturing Services segment manufactures wafers for analog and mixed-signal semiconductor companies based on their designs.
 The activities conducted within this segment are, in substance, identical to those conducted in our Display Solution and Imaging Solution businesses.
 The only difference is that, in the Semiconductor Manufacturing Services segment, the product designs originate from our customers.
 The customers provide us with their designs, and we manufacture and sell the products to the customers based upon such designs.
 We offer over 180 process flows to our manufacturing services customers.
 We also often partner with key customers to jointly develop or customize specialized processes that enable our customers to improve their products and allow us to develop unique manufacturing expertise.
 Our manufacturing services offering is targeted at customers who require differentiated, specialty analog and mixed-signal process technologies such as high voltage CMOS, embedded memory and power.
 These customers typically serve high growth and high volume applications in the consumer, computing, wireless and industrial end markets.

-• Power Solutions: Our Power Solutions segment produces MOSFETs, analog switches, DC-DC converters and linear regulators, such as LDOs.
+Power Solutions: Our Power Solutions segment produces MOSFETs, analog switches, DC-DC converters and linear regulators, such as LDOs.
 Our power solutions products are designed for applications such as mobile phones, LCD televisions, and desktop computers, and allow electronics manufacturers to achieve specific design goals of high efficiency and low standby power consumption.
 Going forward, we expect to expand our power management product portfolio through the addition, for example, of more advanced DC-DC products.